chrisjdj/Jira-Timesheet-Chrome-Extension/README.md

 ## License

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.

-See the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and share this project for **non-commercial purposes** with appropriate credit.
+Commercial use is not permitted.
+See the [LICENSE](./LICENSE) file for details.

 ## Support